What is PLI?

 When is PLI?

-Applications must be received by March 1 at midnight EST. Submit all application materials below.
+Submit all application materials below.
 Incomplete applications will not be considered.
-Decisions for the 2017 PLI class will be made in early March, and those accepted will be notified.
+Decisions for the 2018 PLI class will be made in early March, and those accepted will be notified.

 Our programing is intense.
 During their time in New York, participants engage in long days of seminars with experts in Middle East history and politics, ethics, journalism, Judaism, Eastern Christianity, and foreign policy.
 Classes last between six and nine hours each day, with breaks for discussion.
 Days throughout the program often begin at 7:30 a.m. and end close to 10 p.m.
 In the evenings, students often continue conversations while enjoying New York City or the grounds of the Tarrytown Estate.